 The type of acceptable development on the stable branch does not change much over its lifetime.
 It is meant for bug fixes and new features that do not affect the GeoServer API or significantly affect the stability.
 A PSC vote (with eventual proposal) can be called in case a significant new feature or change needs to be back ported to the stable branch overriding the above rules.

 If, for any reason, a release is delayed the next release will be rescheduled 30 days after the last release (that is, delaying the whole train of remaining releases).

-The type of development on the master/unstable branch changes over its lifetime from four months of open development to two months of stable/hardening development.
+The type of development on the main development branch/unstable branch changes over its lifetime from four months of open development to two months of stable/hardening development.